-Select the desired operating mode (refer to "Operating modes (control panel)" Close the access door (refer to "Closing the access door" on page 48).
+Select the desired operating mode (refer to "Operating modes (control panel)" on page 56.
+Close the access door (refer to "Opening the access door" on page 52).

 Scalding injuries caused by hot water!

 Water temperatures over 127°F (52°C) can cause severe burns or scalding and in extreme cases even death.